The class Host manages the entire image

 For memory-optimized calculation of an image or subimage, each

-ML module (derived from Module
+ML module (derived from Module) supports

 so-called page-based image processing, i.e., each